Wondering where you should place your fiddle leaf fig plant? Click to learn the best place to put your fiddle leaf fig plant for optimal growth.

 Perhaps one of the most important choices you can make for the health of your fiddle leaf fig plant is where you place it within your home.
-Your plant needs plenty of sunlight, but not too much strong sunlight on its leaves.
 Without enough sun, it will grow slowly, be susceptible to illness, and could drop its leaves.

 Fiddle Leaf Fig Plants Love Sunlight